Default constraints for the Solder Mask Expansion rule.

 To completely tent all pads/vias in a design, in which varying pad/via sizes are defined, set the Expansion to a negative value equal to, or greater than, the largest pad/via radius.

 Solder mask expansion can be defined for pads and vias on an individual basis.
 While browsing properties for a pad or via through the Properties panel, options are available to follow the expansion defined in the applicable design rule, or to override the rule and apply a specified expansion directly to the individual pad or via in question.
-Options are also available to force complete tenting of the pad/via on the top and/or bottom, using the Tented options in the Solder Mask Expansion section of the panel.
+You can also force complete tenting of the pad/via on the top and/or bottom, using the Tented options in the Solder Mask Expansion section of the panel.
 When these options are disabled, the pad/via has no solder mask opening on the top/bottom of the board, and is therefore tented.

 Solder mask expansion can also be defined at the individual level for the following objects (through the Properties panel, when browsing the properties of a selected object): Track, Region, Fill, Arc.
 Options are available to follow the expansion defined in the applicable design rule, to override the rule and apply a specified expansion directly to the individual object in question, or to have no mask at all.